Late Bloomers (2006 film): Awards and recognition

-Late Bloomers (Die Herbstzeitlosen) is a 2006 Swiss film directed by Bettina Oberli with Stephanie Glaser.
-It was Switzerland's submission to the 80th Academy Awards for the Academy Award for Best Foreign Language Film, but was not accepted as a nominee.
-The film was nominated for Best Foreign-Language Film at the 8th AARP Movies for Grownups Awards, but lost to The Edge of Heaven.
+The film was Switzerland's submission for the Academy Award for Best Foreign Language Film at the 80th Academy Awards, but it did not advance to the shortlist.
+At the Geneva International Film Festival in 2006, Annemarie Düringer won the Prix Swissperform de la meilleure interprétation féminine, and the film won the Prix Walo for Best Film Production in Zurich in 2006.
+It was nominated for Best Foreign-Language Film at the 8th AARP Movies for Grownups Awards, where it lost to The Edge of Heaven.